Open Belt Drive

 In order to work with Open Belt Drives, mechanical engineers need to understand and work with a variety of calculations.
 Here are just a few:

-Power Transmission (P):
+Power Transmission (N):

 P=Te×VP = Te \times V